kuma35/thinking-forth-jp/sphinx/appendixc.rst

 ..

-(Forth’s control words such as IF and UNTIL interpret zero as “false” and any non-zero value as “true.”
-Before Forth ’83, the convention was to indicate “true” with the value :math:`1`.
-Starting with Forth ’83, however, “true” is indicated with hex FFFF, which is the signed number :math:`-1` (all bits set).
+(Forth’s control words such as ``IF`` and ``UNTIL`` interpret zero as “false” and any non-zero value as “true.”
+Before Forth ’83, the convention was to indicate “true” with the value 1.
+Starting with Forth ’83, however, “true” is indicated with hex FFFF, which is the signed number -1 (all bits set).

-can be defined in high level like this:
+``WITHIN`` can be defined
+in high level like this:

 .. code-block:: none